onincodes/onin/README.md

 ###  About

-I'm a creative professional who has developed a passion for coding.
-Now, I'm a self-taught iOS developer with a strong emphasis on SwiftUI.
-I've successfully published three apps on the App Store, showcasing my dedication to mastering iOS development.
-Eager to continue learning and pushing the boundaries of what I can achieve in the dynamic field of app development.
+I'm a creative professional who discovered a love for coding.
+Currently, I'm a self-taught iOS developer, focusing on SwiftUI.
+Having successfully launched three apps on the App Store, I demonstrate my commitment to mastering iOS development.

+Now, as an independent iOS developer contractor, I'm eagerly accepting new clients and projects.

 ### Skills